The surplus textbooks available at a discount are sold out.

 - Prerequisites: CS61A & CS61B, or equivalent experience with functional & higher-order programming & at least one object-oriented programming language.

-- Important event dates—according to the Academic Requirements for Scheduling Conflicts, you must tell us by the end of the second week of classes if you will have conflicts, as job interviews DO NOT get you a free pass for missing these.
+- Important dates: according to the Academic Requirements for Scheduling Conflicts, you must tell us by the end of the second week of classes if you will have conflicts with the following.
+Job interviews DO NOT automatically get you a free pass for missing these.
 The dates for these important events are on the syllabus/lecture schedule linked above:

 - Students with disabilities/special requirements: you must submit your requests for special consideration by the end of the second week of classes (i.e. by January 30) or we cannot guarantee resources will be available to accommodate you.